Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

-## August Update:
+## August 27 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Found a guarantor for my apartment.
+Actually even more than one!

 ### Tasks for tomorrow:
+- [ ] Adjust my application and apply for it again.
+I need to get apartment sorted as quick as possible and I could start studying.
-- [ ] Investigate in the marketing department.
+- [ ] Create an account for Bank of America